Us Against the “Almost”

 And for months it had worked, them being like that: It was casual and occasional and meaningless; readily interrupted by Kato's on-again-off-again with Leucosia, and Anarchy had stood steadfast in the concept that he was just experimenting.
 He was straight but confused, surely: His past had fucked his brain up somehow—crossed some wires—and now he was just feeding into it all to snap himself out of it.
 That made sense, of course it made sense: At some point he’d get over it, manage to undo whatever had happened to make him all...queer.
 And Kato all but laughed in Anarchy’s face every time he insisted that at some point their whole thing would have to stop because he’d eventually fix himself.

-“Ya know, recording today was cool to see,” Kato said with a breathless half-laugh, breaking the kiss to pull back for air; “It’s neat.
+“Ya know, recording this thing has been cool to see,” Kato said with a breathless half-laugh, breaking the kiss to pull back for air; “It’s neat.
 Aetos has really come into his own, writing ‘Bridgelight’ for Suburban Casualties and all.
 So.”
 He cocked his head to the side, his lips curling upward rather smugly, “What about you, ‘Key?
 Have you come to terms with being one of us queers yet?”

 “I’m just working stuff out,” Anarchy said, somewhat defensively, “I’m, like, bicurious at best.”